basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 information is stored along with the object so that the system can verify the validity of the context object supplied in the put request.

 >Whereas Dynamo only has the concept of keys, we added a higher level of organization called a "bucket."
-Keys are stored in buckets and buckets are the level at which several Riak properties can be configured (primarily the "N" value, or the replication value.)
-In addition to the bucket+key identifier and value, Riak will also return the associated metadata for a given object with each get or put.
+Keys are stored in buckets and buckets are the level at which several Riak KV properties can be configured (primarily the "N" value, or the replication value.)
+In addition to the bucket+key identifier and value, Riak KV will also return the associated metadata for a given object with each get or put.
 >
 >Riak KV has two APIs: an [HTTP API](/riak/kv/2.1.4/developing/api/http/) and a [Protocol Buffers API](/riak/kv/2.1.4/developing/api/protocol-buffers/)